Gman-Superfly/AKIRA/foundations/parallels/bec_analogy/BEC_CONDENSATION_INFORMATION.md

 │                                                                         │
 │  1.
 IT FLOWS:                                                           │
 │     Belief is not static.
-It moves, deforms, concentrates.          │ │     The manifold is not rigid geometry — it's fluid geometry.       │ │                                                                         │ │  2.
+It moves, deforms, concentrates.          │ │     The manifold is not rigid geometry, it's fluid geometry.        │ │                                                                         │ │  2.
 IT'S COHERENT:                                                      │
 │     In trained models, phase is aligned across the manifold.        │